keypom/account-factory/README.md

+# Account Factory Contract

+Simplified and owner controlled version of `create_account` from Linkdrop Contract.

 # LinkDrop contract

 LinkDrop contract allows any user to create a link that their friends can use to claim tokens even if they don't have an account yet.